 Even though the plant grows in your area, even outside your back door, it’s safer and easier to buy some of the dried herb at your local health food or herb store at first.
 You can move on to growing or wildcrafting and preserving herbs later if you wish.
 Herbs are usually inexpensive by bulk.
 Look for herbs supplied by local organic growers or reputable wildcrafters, and make sure the store cleans and changes their jars or bins frequently.
 If you can’t get dried herbs where you live, you can mail order them from Mountain Rose Herbs or another bulk herb company.

-Here are three good, safe, nutrient-rich herbs to start experimenting with:
+Here are two good, safe, nutrient-rich herbs to start experimenting with:

 The herbalist Susan Weed calls nettles “one of the finest nourishing tonics known” and contends that “the list of vitamins and minerals in this herb includes nearly every one known to be necessary for human health and growth.”